jordienr/zenblog/todo/postmvp.md

 - [] Make layout work on mobile
 - [] Make inputs not zoom in on mobile
 - [] Grace period for expired subscriptions
+- [] Auto generate abstract with AI
+- [] Auto generate promotional tweet for a post with AI.
+With a short description of what the post is about.

 ## Teams